-- 1) Remuneration consists of a fixed fee each year and the directors of the company are entitled to such rates of annual fees as the board at its discretion determines. - In accordance with the company's Articles of Association, if a director is requested to perform extra or special services, they will be entitled to receive such additional remuneration as the board considers appropriate. - 3) In accordance with the company's Articles of Association the directors are also entitled to be reimbursed for out-of-pocket expenses and any other reasonable expenses incurred in the proper performance of their duties.
-Such expenses are treated as a benefit in kind and are subject to tax and national insurance. - 4) Directors' fees are set to: - be sufficient to attract and retain individuals of a high calibre with suitable knowledge and experience to promote the long-term success of the company; - → reflect the time spent by the directors on the company's affairs; - → reflect the responsibilities borne by the directors; - recognise the more onerous roles of the Chairman of the board and the Chairman of the Audit Committee through the payment of higher fees. - 5) Fees payable to the directors will be reviewed annually.
+- 1) Remuneration consists of a fixed fee each year and the directors of the company are entitled to such rates of annual fees as the board at its discretion determines. - 2) In accordance with the company's Articles of Association, if a director is requested to perform extra or special services, they will be entitled to receive such additional remuneration as the board considers appropriate. - 3) In accordance with the company's Articles of Association the directors are also entitled to be reimbursed for out-of-pocket expenses and any other reasonable expenses incurred in the proper performance of their duties. - 4) Directors' fees are set to: - ▶ be sufficient to attract and retain individuals of a high calibre with suitable knowledge and experience to promote the long-term success of the company; - ▶ reflect the time spent by the directors on the company's affairs; - reflect the responsibilities borne by the directors; - recognise the more onerous roles of the Chairman of the board and the Chairman of the Audit Committee through the payment of higher fees. - 5) Fees payable to the directors will be reviewed annually.
 A number of factors will be considered to ensure that the fees are set at an appropriate level.
 These will include the average rate of inflation during the period since the last fee increase, the level of directors' remuneration for other investment trusts of a similar size and complexity of the directors' responsibilities. - 6) Total remuneration paid to the non-executive directors is subject to an annual aggregate limit of £150,000 in accordance with the company's Articles of Association.
 Any changes to this limit will require shareholder approval by ordinary resolution.